Fade BG Image

 Beginning the Experiments

-Even though I had coolly told Niku "Leave the rest to me," I just ended up getting eaten as usual.
+Even though I had coolly struck a pose and told Niku "Leave the rest to me," I just ended up getting eaten like normal.

-As her Goshujin-sama, this doesn't set a good example.
+As her Goshujin-sama, this doesn't exactly inspire confidence.

 "… What should I do about this~"

 I was lost in thought while eating onigiri in the dining hall.
-It was the lunch Kinue-san had made for me.
+It was the lunch Kinue-san made.
 When I bit into the white rice, the filling inside was tamagoyaki.
-What are you putting in these?
+What kind of filling is that?
 Not that I dislike it though.

-Anyway, I've been thinking of several ways to defeat that wolf… to defeat Rin.
-But I have no idea if any of them would be effective.
+Anyway, I've thought of several ways to defeat that wolf… Rin.
+But I have no idea whether any of them would actually work.
 I want to probe a bit more first.
-Alright, let's start experimenting next.
+Alright, let's start experimenting.

 Also, with Rin being here, our DP income has shot up dramatically, so right now I'm leaning toward "I'd like to make it a comrade if possible."
-Though I can't sleep peacefully with it staying here too long, that's that… yeah, I want to hurry up and either defeat it or make it a comrade.
+Though having it stick around too long is unsettling in its own way and I can't sleep peacefully… yeah, whether I defeat it or make it a comrade, I want to settle this soon.

-… That thing hasn't actually tried anything against the Dungeon Core (though it's a Dummy) so far.
-It would be great if I could just get it to promise not to touch it.
+… That thing hasn't actually gone after the Dungeon Core (though it's a Dummy) so far.
+If only I could get it to guarantee it won't touch it.

-It would be scary if Rin went for the real Core in Rokuko's room.
-Like how dangerous it would be if a burglar broke in—well, I don't think that'll happen though.
+Ever since Rin arrived, the real Core has been in Rokuko's room, and it's pretty nerve-wracking.
+Like, it would be bad if a burglar broke in.
+Well, I don't think that'll happen, but still.

 Hmm, maybe I should strengthen the security features in Rokuko's room.